barbatus/meteor-typescript-compiler/README.md

 ## Credits

-* A TypeScript compiler that used in this package provided by the [ts-compilers](https://github.com/barbatus/ts-compilers).
+* A TypeScript compiler that used in this package provided by [ts-compilers](https://github.com/barbatus/ts-compilers).

 ## Updates
 * **Nov 1st 2015** - Compiler module changed to support Meteor 1.2.x